JiayuSuPKU/Smoother/docs/source/index.rst

    autoapi/smoother/index

 Smoother is a Python package built for modeling spatial dependency and enforcing spatial coherence in spatial omics data analysis.
-Implemented in `Pytorch`, Smoother is modular and ultra-efficient, often capable of analyzing samples tens of thousands of spots in seconds.
+Implemented in Pytorch, Smoother is modular and ultra-efficient, often capable of analyzing samples tens of thousands of spots in seconds.

 .. image:: ../img/Smoother_overview.png
    :alt: Overview